wormhole-foundation/docs.wormhole.com/docs/reference/components/gateway/onboard.md

 # Step 1.
 Propose Adding Your Chain to the Wormhole Guardians

-1. Open a new GitHub governance discussion under Wormhole Gateway by filling out the Cosmos Chain Governance Proposal Template - [here](https://github.com/wormhole-foundation/wormhole/discussions/new?category=gateway)
+1. Open a new GitHub governance discussion under Wormhole Gateway by filling out the Cosmos Chain Governance Proposal Template - [here](https://github.com/wormhole-foundation/wormhole/discussions/new?category=gateway).
 2. Allow 96 hours for discussion and governance vote.

 # Step 2.
 Join the Wormhole Discord

-1. Join the wormhole discord - https://discord.gg/wormholecrypto
+1. Join the wormhole discord ([link](https://discord.gg/wormholecrypto)).
-2. Ping the moderator, Susu (`susu.wormhole`), to get added to the `#guardian-cosmos` channel
+2. Ping the moderator, Susu (`susu.wormhole`), to get added to the `#guardian-cosmos` channel.

 # Step 3.
 Establish an IBC Connection

 1. Allowlist your IBC relayer(s) on Wormhole Gateway

-    1. The IBC relayer should generate an address via the `wormchaind` CLI - [here](https://github.com/wormhole-foundation/wormhole/tree/main/wormchain)
+    1. The IBC relayer should generate an address via the `wormchaind` CLI - [here](https://github.com/wormhole-foundation/wormhole/tree/main/wormchain).
-    2. Fill out the IBC relayer allowlist request template - [IBC Relayer Allowlist Request Template](#ibc-relayer-template)
+    2. Fill out the IBC relayer allowlist request template (See bottom of page).
     3. Post the request in the `#guardian-cosmos` channel.

 2. Establish the IBC connection.